TrilemmaCapital/bitcoin/README.md

 # Bitcoin Pricing Models (Work In Progress)

-A collection of Jupyter Notebooks designed for Bitcoin pricing modeling.
+A collection of Jupyter Notebooks designed for Bitcoin pricing modeling (not investment advice!).

 ## Legal Disclaimer